brandonbeaumia/dotkbd/README.md

 * prioritizes fast and accessible modifier & shortcut combos.
 * allows right-handed shortcuts without leaving the mouse.

+The config itself is well-commented and the below diagram is a good overview.
 For easier digestion, you may visit the [Oryx Configurator tour](https://configure.zsa.io/voyager/layouts/5qRME/latest/0/intro).
-Otherwise, the config itself is well-commented and the below diagram is a good overview.
+That layout is extremely similar, though not always updated perfectly in tandem.

 ## Diagram
 * White: output when tapped